ido90/UsingKalmanFilterTheRightWay/README.md

 This repo implements the experiments for the paper [Noise Estimation Is Not Optimal: How To Use Kalman Filter The Right Way]() by Ido Greenberg, Netanel Yannay and Shie Mannor.

+For a more compact implementation of the Optimized KF, see the corresponding [PyPI package](https://pypi.org/project/Optimized-Kalman-Filter/).

 <img src="https://github.com/ido90/UsingKalmanFilterTheRightWay/blob/master/poster/Poster.png" width="960">

 ### Dependencies and instructions